Skip to main content

 Key Features

-Community Work
+Community Driven

-Open303
+Open303 Based

-GuitarML
+GuitarML Integration

-1. Download: Grab the correct zip package for your system (Windows, macOS, or Linux) from the download links at the top of this page.
+1. Download: Grab the correct ZIP package for your system (Windows, macOS, or Linux) from the download links at the top of this page.

-3. Copy: Identify the plugin format(s) you want to use and copy the actual plugin file (e.g., JC303.vst3, JC303.component, JC303.dll, JC303.lv2 folder, JC303.clap) from the extracted folder into your system's standard plugin directory for that format.
+3. Copy: Identify the plugin format(s) you want to install and copy the actual plugin files (e.g., JC303.vst3 folder, JC303.component, JC303.dll, JC303.lv2 folder and/or JC303.clap) from the extracted folder into your system's standard plugin directory for the respective format.

 Default Plugin Locations: